wagiminator/AVR-Development-Boards/ATmega4808_DevBoard/readme.md

 - Event System (EVSYS)
 - Watchdog Timer (WDT) with Window Mode

-In order to be able to use the AVR DA/DB microcontroller with the Arduino IDE, [DxCore](https://github.com/SpenceKonde/DxCore) must be installed.
+In order to be able to use the AVR DA/DB microcontrollers with the Arduino IDE, [DxCore](https://github.com/SpenceKonde/DxCore) must be installed.

 # References, Links and Notes
 1. [MegaCoreX by MCUdude](https://github.com/MCUdude/MegaCoreX)